danpoynor/sql-library-book-manager/README.md

 When you're building large applications, setting up Sequelize and writing all the model configurations by hand (including importing & exporting files) can get tiresome, and you could make a mistake.

+Use 'migrations' to manage your database schema instead of using `sync()`.

 The [Sequelize CLI](https://github.com/sequelize/cli) is a tool that initializes all the configuration code, folders and helpers you need for your application.
 It also sets up and [configures Sequelize](http://docs.sequelizejs.com/manual/migrations.html#the-cli) to generate and export your models.

 ### Manage Multiple Environments